pandoc-jp/pandoc-doc-ja/users-guide.rst

 The ``epub:type`` attribute
 ---------------------------

-For ``epub3`` output, you can mark up the header that corresponds to an EPUB chapter using the ```epub:type`` attribute`_.
+For ``epub3`` output, you can mark up the heading that corresponds to an EPUB chapter using the ```epub:type`` attribute`_.
 For example, to set the attribute to the value ``prologue``, use this markdown: